Enhancements in EasyBuild v5.0¶

 New home for the archive of easyconfigs¶

-The collection of old unsupported easyconfig files located inside the __archive__
+The collection of old unsupported easyconfig files located inside the __archive__ folder in our

 easybuilders/easybuild-easyconfigs